AdaCore/gnatstudio/docs/users_guide/extending.rst

 If multiple themes are active and try to set the same preference, the last theme loaded by GPS overrides all previously loaded themes.
-However, there is no predefined order in which the themes are loaded, so you shouldn't depend on this behavior.
+However, there is no predefined order in which the themes are loaded, so you should not depend on this behavior.

 .. _The_Key_Manager_Dialog: